Expert answers to all your business insurance questions.

 There are three main types of audit.
 Let’s go through them quickly.

 - A mail audit.
 You’ll get audit forms from your insurer.
 All you have to do is fill them out and send them back, along with any paperwork the insurance company requests.
 If you’re a small company, this is the most likely scenario.
 (It’s really no big deal.
-Your insurance company is mostly interested in getting accurate payroll information from the past year.)
+Your small business insurance online company is mostly interested in getting accurate payroll information from the past year.)

 - A phone audit.
 With this kind of audit, you’ll still submit payroll information and get some forms to fill out.
 The difference is that a representative of the insurance company will call you on the phone to talk over your paperwork.
 This kind of audit is usually given to medium-sized businesses.